“Do any human beings ever realize life while they live it?—every, every minute?”

-But I have found one setting that allows me to effortlessly realize life while I am in it, and it never fails.
-I absolutely thrive when we take a trip to a farm as a family.
+But I have found one setting that allows me to effortlessly “realize life” while I am in it, and it never fails: the farm.
 I rarely am turned down if I invite a friend to join us.
-Being close to the primitive sources of life among the produce and the animals is absolutely cathartic.
+Being close to the primitive sources of life is absolutely cathartic.

-Lone Pine is a farm stand that sells their own Lone Pine produce and offers produce from local and Northwest farmers at a very reasonable price.
+Lone Pine is a farm stand that offers produce and products from Northwest farmers and vendors at a very reasonable price.
 You can shop their market, pick from their seasonal crops (currently there are no-spray strawberries and flowers), visit farm animals, and enjoy the many opportunities to play with your kids.
-(Their biggest draw is in the fall, when they feature U-Pick pumpkins, tractor rides, corn mazes, etc. but that is another blog post).

-The market at Lone Pine supplies some organic options.
-They also carry products from Northwest vendors at an incredible price.
-Some of my favorites were Humm Kombucha, Cafeto Organic coffee and Breadfarm baked goods.
-They also have the best prices on handmade Ghana baskets I have seen.
-You can also enjoy Umpqua ice cream, homemade pie, or our family’s favorite, a huckleberry cream cheese cinnamon roll.
+Humm Kombucha, Cafeto Organic coffee, and Breadfarm baked goods are among their local offerings.
+They also have the best prices on handmade Ghana baskets I have ever seen.
+Make time to relish a treat while you’re there: Umpqua ice cream, homemade pie, or our family’s favorite, a huckleberry cream cheese cinnamon roll.

-There is lots to enjoy with young children at Lone Pine on any given day: an updated play area with some fencing, an outdoor picnic area, a gold panning opportunity (extra fee), feeding the goats on the catwalk (costs a quarter for a bucketful of feed, although kids have fun scrounging through the gravel for pieces of feed to offer the animals), and saying “hello” to the sheep, chicken and their babies.
+There is lots to discover with young children at Lone Pine on any given day: an updated, fenced play area, an outdoor picnic area, a gold panning adventure (extra fee), goat feeding (costs a quarter per bucketful of feed, although resourceful kiddos scrounge through the gravel for pieces of dropped feed), and saying “hello” to the sheep, chicken and their babies.

 Christy Rice is a mom to two great boys.
 They love to explore all that Lane County has to offer & will be sharing their adventures with GoMomGo!
 Hooray!